Skip to main content

 • Care: Machine washable and dryer safe

-After a battery of tests, we determined the best pillows for most sleepers are made by Coop Home Goods.
-Both the Original and Eden, ranked as top picks, and work across multiple sleep positions for combination sleepers.
+After a battery of tests, we determined that Coop Home Goods makes the best pillows for most sleepers.
+Both the Original and Eden, ranked as top picks, work across multiple sleep positions for combination sleepers.

 We tested other adjustable pillows, but these outpaced them in comfort.
 They also have minimal chemical smell, fixing a common issue for foam bedding.
-Getting the fill level just right may be a chore—our testers fussed with it over several nights—but after that, the pillows are a dream.
+Getting the fill level right may be a chore—our testers fussed with it over several nights—but once that's done, the pillows are a dream.

 Coop Home Goods pillows are covered in a super soft fabric derived from bamboo, which our testers appreciated even though they encased them in pillow protectors.
 The Original pillow is an excellent choice for different sleep styles, including side and back sleeping.
-It provides the right amount of support, and anyone who prefers a softer or less-lofty feel can remove filling.
+It provides the right amount of support, and anyone who prefers a softer or less lofty feel can remove the filling.

 Those seeking an even softer pillow, particularly stomach sleepers, should look to the Coop Home Goods Eden.
 It has a softer texture, but the same fill level adjustability.